gigapipehq/gigapipe-python-client/README.md

 #### Use your Gigapipe instance to make calls to the library.

 - Create a cluster
-> Note that the cluster isn't immediately available upon creation. it will take some time for Kubernetes to have it ready and running, hence the message: 'Cluster creation in progress.'
+> Note that the cluster isn't immediately available upon creation.
+It will take some time for Kubernetes to have it ready and running, hence the message: 'Cluster creation in progress.'
 > Feel free to query the cluster after a few minutes, when it will for sure be ready.
 ```python
 gigapipe.clusters.create_cluster({